standard-for-public-code/community-implementation-guide-standard/criteria/make-the-codebase-findable.md

 ### The codebase SHOULD have a unique and persistent identifier where the entry mentions the major contributors, repository location and website.

+### Tools

+* [Wikidata](https://www.wikidata.org) - by creating an "item" an identifier is generated.
+Make sure to add references so that the information can be verified.
+* [FSF software directory listing](https://directory.fsf.org/wiki/Main_Page) - by submitting a new entry an identifier is generated.

 ### The codebase SHOULD include a machine-readable metadata description, for example in a publiccode.yml file.

 #### Tools